v1centebarros/mei-tdw-m1/report.md

 A side goal of the project was to study different tools from the ones learned in class.
 The main development platform was Gitlab since it was not used during classes.
 Gitlab provided a simpler approach than Github.

+The key difference of Gitlab was the way it was organised where the CI/CD features in a different section helping the work from the DevOps.
+On Github the CI/CD, permissions and deployment is more hidden.
+However, Github have a better way to organise the CI/CD files inside the .github folder than Gitlab which places everything inside the same file .gitlab-ci.yml.

 Thus, the project uses the following tools apart from the ones listed bellow:

 ### Vitest